benwiz/sasha/README.md

 ## To Do

 - High Priority
-  - Updating state from wemo service
   - Rudimentary GUI to control light
-  - Rudimentary fb messenger UI to control light
+  - Rudimentary fb messenger UI to control light (this is really part of Umbra)

 - Low Priority (medium falls into low)
-  - Start using Django REST Framework
+  - Start using Django REST Framework (I think this allows for auto docs!)
   - Use sqlite database (or other longer term solution) so that the state isn't reset every time the webserver restarts.
+Maybe.
+There is value in expecting the state to be rebuilt within 10 seconds.
   - Generic tree traversing algorithm?

 - Planning/architecture/design